exercism/python/exercises/forth/README.md

 Words are case-insensitive.

-## Hints
-- To parse the text, you could try to use the [Sprache](https://github.com/sprache/Sprache/blob/develop/README.md) library.
-You can also find a good tutorial [here](https://www.thomaslevesque.com/2017/02/23/easy-text-parsing-in-c-with-sprache/).

 ## Submitting Exercises

 Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

 For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

 For more detailed information about running tests, code style and linting, please see the [help page](http://exercism.io/languages/python).

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.